-1. Is Community Blood Center of the Ozarks affiliated with the Red Cross?
+1. Is Community Blood Center of the Ozarks affiliated with the American Red Cross?

-No. Patients and hospitals in southwest Missouri, northwest Arkansas and southeast Kansas are served by Community Blood Center of the Ozarks, which is a non-profit, community supported organization.
+No. The Red Cross does not provide ANY blood products to patients and hospitals in southwest Missouri, northwest Arkansas and southeast Kansas those 44 area hospitals are exclusively served by Community Blood Center of the Ozarks, which is a non-profit, community supported organization.

 2. How long does it take to give blood?